Infinity: 17th century

 In the 17th century, European mathematicians started using infinite numbers and infinite expressions in a systematic fashion.
-In 1655, John Wallis first used the notation $\infty$ for such a number in his De sectionibus conicis, and exploited it in area calculations by dividing the region into infinitesimal strips of width on the order of $\tfrac{1}{\infty}.$ But in Arithmetica infinitorum (also in 1655), he indicates infinite series, infinite products and infinite continued fractions by writing down a few terms or factors and then appending "&c.", as in "1, 6, 12, 18, 24, &c."
+In 1655, John Wallis first used the notation $\infty$ for such a number in his De sectionibus conicis, and exploited it in area calculations by dividing the region into infinitesimal strips of width on the order of $\tfrac{1}{\infty}.$ But in Arithmetica infinitorum (1656), he indicates infinite series, infinite products and infinite continued fractions by writing down a few terms or factors and then appending "&c.", as in "1, 6, 12, 18, 24, &c."

 In 1699, Isaac Newton wrote about equations with an infinite number of terms in his work De analysi per aequationes numero terminorum infinitas.

-Mathematics

-Hermann Weyl opened a mathematico-philosophic address given in 1930 with: